 DEATHBLOW: When this ability is activated, for one round, the warrior takes a -4 penalty to attack rolls as she searches for the perfect opening.
 The first successful melee attack made in the round will instantly slay any creature who fails a save vs. death.

-My main sources of inspiration for this kit are Pathfinder's Kensai (ironically it's pretty much BG's infamous "kensage" dual combo) and Weapon Master.
+My main sources of inspiration for this kit are Pathfinder's Kensai (ironically it's pretty much BG's infamous "kensage" dual combo) and Pathfinder's Weapon Master, which is very similar to 3E Oriental Adventure's Kensei.

 - Kensai can now use bracers to improve their AC.